When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Written By a Master

 Odd is a young Viking who loses his father in a raid.
-After Odd gets hurt, he escapes into the woods.
-There, he finds (and frees) a trapped bear, not realizing that he’s actually freeing a Norse God.
+After getting hurt, Odd escapes into the woods.
+There, he frees a trapped bear, not realizing he is actually liberating a Norse God.

-With new and powerful friends, he helps restore balance to this world and Asgard.
-This imaginative story will introduce your 10-year-old to some of the world’s favorite legends.
-It also covers themes like loss, survival, and kindness.
+With powerful new friends, he helps restore balance to his world and Asgard.
+This imaginative short novel introduces your 10-year-old to classic mythology while exploring themes of loss, survival, and kindness.

 Product Specs